sjucaitis/Fitness-Tracker/README.md

 # Fitness-Tracker

-This NoQL application utilizes a Mongo database / Mongoose schema (with Express routes).
+This NoSQL application utilizes a Mongo database / Mongoose schema (with Express routes).

 ## User Story